jack456054/myubuntu/README.md

 ```
 $ chsh -s $(which zsh)
 ```
-Note: Need to log out and log into activate.
+Note: Need to log out and log in again.